sheenhx/whitepaper/CONTRIBUTING.md

 Note: `headerIds` must be `true` otherwise TOC links do not work.

-2. Update resources that depend on the latest version (e.g. documentation website, and whitepaper download link in the README file of this repository)
+2. Update resources that depend on the latest version (e.g. website, documentation website, and whitepaper download link in the README file of this repository)